 If your system stops working or a part breaks, you’d usually call the installer.
 But with no company to call due to your solar installer closing down, you’re left figuring out what’s wrong with your solar orphan on your own.

-A big issue following a solar company bankruptcy is that your warranty might not cover repairs or replacements anymore.
+A big issue following solar closures is that your warranty might not cover repairs or replacements anymore.
 Without the original installer, labor warranties are often void, leaving you to cover the labor costs for solar system repairs.

 You can turn to third-party solar service providers like GreenLancer, which specializes in helping homeowners with solar orphans.
 We can handle inverter repairs, solar panel issues, and even regular system checks.